Skip to main content

 • Part C (to be filled in directly online, if any) containing additional project data

 Applications (Part B) are limited to 40 pages for calls for low value grants (EUR 60 000 or below); 120 pages for calls with high value grants (EUR 4 000 000) and 70 for all other calls.
+The following actions make exception to this rule: 40 pages for “Capacity Building in Higher Education” (CBHE) and 70 pages for the action Erasmus Mundus Joint Masters.
 Evaluators will not consider any additional pages.

-For actions managed by the Erasmus+ National Agencies, applications must be submitted electronically via the forms available in the Erasmus+ website and the websites of the Erasmus+ National Agencies.
+For actions managed by the Erasmus+ National Agencies, applications must be submitted electronically via the forms available in the Erasmus+ and European Solidarity Corps website.

 Eligibility criteria

 The eligibility criteria are used to determine whether the applicant is allowed to participate in a call for proposals and to submit a proposal for an action.
-They apply to the applicants and to the projects/activities for which the grant is requested: (e.g. profile and/or the number of participating organisations involved, type of project or/and activities, implementation period, profile and/or the number of participants involved).
+They apply to the applicants and to the projects/activities for which the grant is requested: (e.g. profile, number of participating organisations involved, type of project or/and activities, duration of the activities, profile and/or the number of participants involved).

 To be eligible, the applicant and the project must meet all the eligibility criteria relating to the Action under which the proposal is submitted.
 If the project does not meet the eligibility criteria at application stage, it will be rejected without being further evaluated.
 If it appears at implementation or final report stage that these criteria have not been fulfilled, the activities may be considered ineligible with a consequent recovery of the EU grant initially awarded to the project.